SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

-#### In this quick-start, we will show you how to setup Prophecy low-code SQL with an existing Databricks warehouse
+#### In this quick-start, we will show you how to setup Prophecy's Copilot for SQL with an existing Databricks warehouse

 We'll take you step by step from account setup to developing your first model.
-By the end of this training, you'll have an understanding of dbt models, be able to use low-code SQL to define and test your business logic, and commit this code and deploy it to production.
+By the end of this training, you'll have an understanding of dbt models, be able to use Prophecy's visual interface to define and test your business logic, and commit this code and deploy it to production.
 That's a lot, but we make building complex queries easy with our drag and drop tooling.
 Let's dig in!

 #### You will need